jimthunderbird/phlexmock/README.md

 $user->info();
 ```

-Now we will be seeing all of the reopened methods!
+Now we will be seeing all the output from the reopened methods!
 This should allow us to easily modify or mock any classes for testing.